-NCERT notes on important topics for the UPSC civil services exam.
-These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
+In Ancient India, many significant empires evolved.
+One of them was the Mauryan empire.
+Founded by Chandragupta Maurya, the Mauryan empire was an important dynasty in our history.
+This article will provide NCERT notes on Mauryan Empire for the IAS Exam.
+These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams, and so on.
 This article talks about the rise and growth of the Maurya Empire in ancient India, which is an important topic in the history syllabus of the IAS exam.

 - The last of the Nanda rulers, Dhana Nanda was highly unpopular due to his oppressive tax regime.